Zika virus and pregnancy

 If you're pregnant, should you get tested for Zika?

 The CDC doesn’t recommend Zika testing for all pregnant women.
-If you’re pregnant and may have been exposed to Zika virus, see your health care provider.
-Your provider may test your blood or urine.
+If you’re pregnant and may have been exposed to Zika virus before or during pregnancy, see your provider.
+Your provider may test your blood and urine for Zika.
 If you do have Zika, you may get more than one ultrasound throughout pregnancy to check your baby for signs of microcephaly or other health problems.
 Ultrasound is a prenatal test that uses sound waves and a computer screen to show a picture of your baby inside the womb.
 You also may get amniocentesis (also called amnio) to check for Zika virus in the amniotic fluid that surrounds your baby in the womb.

 Your health care provider may talk to you about sharing information about your Zika infection with the CDC.
 The CDC has a registry to collect information about pregnant women and their children who have been infected with Zika.
 They use this information to learn more about the infection and its effect on pregnancy and babies.